 North Shore Beach is a popular residential and family-friendly beach in Miami.
 Featuring soft sands, it’s another one of the relaxing beaches in Miami that doesn’t get as much traffic as other locales.
 Those who are looking for a space that’s a bit quieter may find this is a good solution as well.

-Though we recommend avoiding the water during jellyfish season (designated by the warning flags), you absolutely shouldn’t miss the monthly full moon drum circle beach party.
+Though we recommend avoiding the water during jellyfish season (designated by the warning flags), you shouldn’t miss the monthly full moon drum circle beach party.
 Feel-good vibes and excellent company.

 North Beach Oceanside Park: 8328 Collins Avenue, Miami Beach; Admission is free.
 Open daily from 7 a.m. to sunset.